 1.3.2 Mail routing

-If you wish to migrate from Zimbra to Office 365, Cloudiway provides a mail routing platform that routes mail automatically and transparently from source domains to target domains.
+If you wish to migrate a domain name from one Office 365 tenant to another, you face some challenges.
+A domain can only be attached to one Office 365 tenant, and detaching a domain from a tenant is complex and time-consuming: no mail addresses referencing the domain can remain.
+Furthermore, the domain cannot be reattached until it’s completely detached from the first tenant, which can take up to two days.
+Cloudiway provides a mail routing platform that routes mail automatically and transparently from source domains to target domains.
 Please get in touch to discuss what options are available.

 To discuss any of these supplementary tools further, please get in touch with your existing Cloudiway contact, or via firstname.lastname@example.org.